How the Aging Brain Affects Thinking

 As a person gets older, changes occur in all parts of the body, including the brain.

-- Certain parts of the brain shrink, especially those important to learning and other complex mental activities.
+- Certain parts of the brain shrink, including those important to learning and other complex mental activities.

-- In certain brain regions, communication between neurons (nerve cells) may not be as effective.
+- In certain brain regions, communication between neurons may be less effective.

 - Blood flow in the brain may decrease.